sweetdream-001/ai-writing-style-assistant/README.md

 - OpenAI for providing the GPT API
 - FastAPI community for the excellent framework
 - React team for the powerful frontend library
-- Docker community for containerization tools
+- Open source community for development tools

 ## 📞 Support